Have you ever met someone with a gorgeous voice and you were completely magnetized? You think “Wow! This person was blessed with a gorgeous voice!”

 Conversely, when you use a flowing, full resonant voice you’re the one with charisma and executive presence.

-In the last article, we talked about front resonance vs back resonance.
+In addition to not talking in your throat, you also want to make sure that you’re using back resonance.
 That you have to place the focus of air vibration over the back of your tongue instead of in the front of your mouth.
 And you were like, “What the heck is Ita talking about!?”
 I’m talking about using a magnetic voice!

 The use of front resonance is all bad.
 It gives you a sound that’s less credible & magnetic.
 It corresponds with a thin resonance which doesn’t have a “big” impact on the listener.
 Front resonance also corresponds with a regional or foreign accent.

 However, the use of back resonance is all amazing.
 It makes people listen to you & follow your directions easily.